pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.34

+September 23, 2025

+- Dependency updates and bug fixes for Android 16.
+- Other bug fixes.
+- Misc design tweaks.

 ### 5.3.33

 September 12, 2025